-Sugar Maple, the King
+Sugar Maple: The King

-I was trying to think of some cheesy title for this blog about sugar Maples.
-Things like who’s your sugar daddy… Something to do with sweet I don’t know…
+I was trying to think of some cheesy title for this blog about Sugar Maples.
+Things like who’s your sugar daddy… Something to do with sweet, I don’t know…

-Sugar Maples did not really take a foothold in the Prairies until after the year 2000.
-I purchased my very first tree as an experimental Castaway.
+Sugar Maples did not really take a foothold in the prairies until after the year 2000.
+I purchased my very first tree as an experimental castaway.
 Jeffries Nursery of Portage la Prairie was working with them and I’d been bugging the researcher to send me one once they had some available.
 I was blessed to receive one that turn orangey-red the second and third year.
 They don’t always show their true colours when they’re very young.
-I also found out the very first year on Hardy my tree was.
-I purchased it in 1997 and I think it was that winter or the one following that the temperature dropped to -42 to 44 Celsius.
+I also found out the very first year on hardy my tree was.
+I purchased it in 1997 and I think it was that winter or the one following that the temperature dropped to -42 to -44 Celsius.
 I was very concerned that my tree wouldn’t make the winter.
 When spring came in there was only one bud at the tip that didn’t come out.
-I was elated this had potential.
-In 2005 I moved from the nursery yard, to a place north of kleefeld.
+I was elated that this still had potential.
+In 2005 I moved from the nursery yard, to a place north of Kleefeld.
 By now the tree was 12 feet tall and I needed a large tree spade to move it.
 I bit the bullet and brought it with me.
 This tree is now between 25 and 30 ft tall and is the tree you see in the picture on this blog.
-My kids own the property now and every Fall by drive by on the way home from the nursery and watch the colours change.
+My kids own the property now and every fall I drive by on the way home from the nursery and watch the colours change.
 I pop in every day or two, just to see the beauty of it.
 So, yeah I’m a tree geek.
 But, I think I’m actually a beauty geek.
 And you can tell my wife that!